k-mahoney/MaSON/README.md

 ##### To do:

-- Can add roads and walk ways, as well as any additional features.
+- Can add roads and walkways, as well as any additional features.

 - Keep up to date with current campus construction.